mataruzz/ROS2_servo_motion/README.md

 ## Implementation
-To controll the servo position it has been used the "ros2_controll" framework, specifically implementing the ***forward position controller***.
+To control the servo position it has used the "ros2_control" framework, specifically implementing the ***forward position controller*** hardware interface.

-In addition, it has been integrated the **WiringPi** library for communication with the servo on the RaspberryPi
+In addition, it has been integrated the **WiringPi** library for communicate with the servo on the RaspberryPi.

 ## Configuration and Setup